top of page

 Find a Meeting

-If there isn't an existing meeting that's convenient for you, please email to let us know of your interest and we'll do our best to create one--or even help you create one!
+If this time isn't convenient, please email us at revenge.anonymous@outlook.com to let us know and we'll do our best to create another meeting--or even help you create one!
 We're just getting started.
 We aim to have RA meetings available everywhere.
 Join the mission!

 I am no bird; and no net ensnares me; I am a free